 Companies can get started much quicker with big data in the cloud than if they were using on-premise infrastructure — instead of taking weeks or months to start, the cloud does it in days.
 Additionally, the startup cost is significantly reduced because there’s no costly infrastructure to install.

 Big data in the cloud also reduces risk by transferring a large part of that risk to the service provider.
 Individual companies need not concern themselves with system failures, server issues, new servers, etc. All the system risk is with the cloud provider.

 Finally, big data in the cloud gives companies much more flexibility.
 If companies need 100 nodes they can get them on demand.
-If a company’s needs are changing from week to week, they can easily change their storage and analytical capabilities too.
+If a company’s needs are changing from week to week, it can easily change its storage and analytical capabilities too.
 With on-premise big data if there’s any type of system failure it’s difficult to continue running the processes at regular speeds, but those types of issues don’t exist with big data in the cloud.